visit-dav/visit/src/doc/data_into_visit/SiloFormat.rst

   --thirdparty-path /usr/local \
   --silo --hdf5 --szip

+Although Silo_ does not *require* HDF5, it is best to build Silo_ with it because the HDF5 driver supports more features than Silo_'s default PDB driver.
 After you've configured, built, and installed the Silo_ library, your program will have to be built against the Silo_ library.
 Building against the Silo_ library is usually accomplished by a simple adaptation of your *Makefile* and the inclusion of *silo.h* in your C-language source code.
 If you used build_visit to install Silo_ and its dependant libraries in /usr/local then you would add the following to your Makefile, adjusting the values for the install location, versions, and PLATFORM accordingly: